joshschmelzle/lscom/README.md

 # lscom

-a tool that lists active com ports on your system
+a crude python script that lists available active com ports on your workstation.

+if the com port is being used by sometihng, it will not show in the output.

+this is useful if you plug in a console cable and want to quickly identify the com port using a terminal.

 # todo

 - [ ] put on PyPi
 - [ ] unit tests